wattsworth/joule/docs/using_joule.rst

 Modules are executable programs.
 Joule runs each module as a separate process.
 This enfores isolation and improves resiliency.
 Malfunctioning modules do not affect other parts of the pipeline and can be restarted without interrupting the data flow.
+The client API provides three basic module types: Reader Modules, Filter Modules, and Composite Modules.

 The module configuration format is shown below: